 - access your virtual ID card

-- use Wayfinding to plan your visit and find your way around campus
+- use the Maps feature to plan your visit and find your way around campus

 - find a PC to use on campus

 - get notifications including late changes to your timetable and library book reminders

 - view local stops and see upcoming departures

 - get answers to your questions on Ask Herts including information on registration, food and drink, sports, entertainment, societies, and more.